 Our themes have been interwoven into a compelling immersive performance for Refugee Week, to inspire audiences for a better, more peaceful future for us all.
-The performance will include newly written music interwoven with music by World War I composers (Elgar, Butterworth) and incredible live visuals.
-We’ll be transforming this iconic venue into an unmissable sensory experience.
+The performance will include newly written music by today’s survivors of war and torture, interwoven with music by World War I composers (Elgar, Butterworth, Bax) and incredible live visuals.

 Conflict & Compassion

 23 June 2019 @ 3pm